rudy-patel/cryptoTracker/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the project!
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the project!

+## See it in action

 ## Miscellaneous